boyroywax/openbao-helm-chart/CONTRIBUTING.md

-# Contributing to Ollama Helm Charts
+# Contributing to OpenBao Vault Helm Chart

-Thank you for your interest in contributing to the Ollama Helm Charts project!
+Thank you for your interest in contributing to the OpenBao Vault Helm Chart project!
 We welcome contributions of all kinds.

 ## Getting Started